viper-adnan/Warez/README.md

 - [HDencode](https://anonym.to/?https://hdencode.com/) - Download Movies and TV Shows - #1 Source for High Definition Releases.
 - [Movie Files](https://anonym.to/?https://moviefiles.org/) - Download Movies For free.
 - [Movies "R" Us](https://anonym.to/?https://moviesrus.tk) - The newest movies in 1080p.
 Available with DDL through MediaFire and streaming through Anonfile.
--(https://anonym.to/?https://dr.warezforums.com/) - Direct downloads and direct streaming, movies, files & more.
+- [DL WarezForums](https://anonym.to/?https://dr.warezforums.com/) - Direct downloads and direct streaming, movies, files & more.

 **[`^        back to top        ^`](#)**

 ## Audiobooks
 - [AAXtoMP3](https://anonym.to/?https://github.com/KrumpetPirate/AAXtoMP3) - Convert Audible's .aax filetype to MP3, FLAC, M4A, or OPUS.
-- [AudioBook Bay](http://audiobookbay.me/) - (`insecure`) - Download unabridged audiobook for free or share your audio books, safe, fast and high quality.
+- [AudioBook Bay (ABB)](https://anonym.to/?http://audiobookbayabb.com/) - (`insecure`) - Download unabridged audiobook for free or share your audio books, safe, fast and high quality.
 - [AudioBooks.Cloud](https://anonym.to/?https://audiobooks.cloud/) - DDL links to a lot of audiobooks.
 - [AudiobookReviews](https://anonym.to/?http://audiobookreviews.com/) - Yet another audiobook direct download site.
 - [BookFI](https://anonym.to/?http://en.bookfi.net/) - (`insecure`) - The largest ebook library.
 - [Booksonic](https://anonym.to/?http://booksonic.org/) - Booksonic is a server and an app for streaming your audiobooks to any pc or android phone.
 - [Ebooks Shares](http://ebooks-shares.org) - (`insecure`) - A lot of eBooks & audiobooks!
-- [Hoerspiele](https://www.hoerspiele.cc/) - (Ger) - A big german website which provides Audiobooks via sharehosters.
 - [MyAnonyMouse](https://www.myanonamouse.net) - Community sharing for Audiobooks & more.
 - [P2PEiite](https://anonym.to/?http://p2pelite.com) - (`insecure`) - Yet another oldschool eBook website.
 - [ThePirateBay](https://anonym.to/?https://www.thepiratebay.org/browse/102) - ThePirateBay's collection of AudioBooks.